apollographql/apollo/docs/source/intro/platform.md

 A Swift implementation of Apollo Client is officially supported for [iOS](https://www.apollographql.com/docs/ios/), and there is a community-maintained [Android library](https://www.apollographql.com/docs/android/).

-## 3. Manage your graph with Apollo Studio
+## Step 3: Manage your graph with Apollo Studio

 In addition to its open-source libraries, the Apollo platform provides a cloud-hosted collection of tools that help you measure your graph's performance and grow it safely.
 These tools are together known as [**Apollo Studio**](https://www.apollographql.com/docs/graph-manager/).